 In 2017, the first edition of the TB12 Method was released as a guide for others to eat like Tom Brady.
 This was followed by a revised, updated edition of the TB12 Method released in 2020.

 Some follow the diet to lose weight and have seen success.
 Others follow it with hopes of feeling more energized and for its potential to benefit athletic performance.

-Still, many people simply follow the diet to lose weight or feel more energized.
-They rave about its results, though critics point out that it’s unnecessarily complex, unsustainable in the long term, and not supported by strong science.
+Many online reviews by those who’ve tried the diet are positive, but critics point out that the diet is unnecessarily complex, unsustainable in the long term, and not supported by science.

-This article reviews the pros and cons of the Tom Brady Diet to help you decide whether it may work for you.
+This article reviews the pros and cons of the Tom Brady Diet to help you decide if it may work for you.

 It promises to boost your energy levels, minimize inflammation, reduce your risk of injuries, and enhance your sports performance and recovery.

 The diet emphasizes eating whole, minimally processed foods and bans foods thought to promote inflammation.

 In addition to food guidelines, the TB12 Method has a chapter on hydration which makes claims regarding the best types of water, how much to drink, and the benefits of electrolytes.